mrcaron/AdventOfCode/README.md

 ## A Note on code coverage

 I'm supporting code coverage... or at least trying to, with the help of [Coveralls.io](https://coveralls.io).
-Trying to wire it up at the moment.
+Trying to wire it up at the moment with GCovr (a python module).

+    pip install setuptools
+    pip install gcovr

 ## See Also